DORA Process in DHCP – Explained in detail

 DHCP DORA Process

-Now, we will take a look at exactly what happens when DHCP client requests an IP address from DHCP Server.
-There are some messages which are exchanged between the DHCP Server and Client.
+Now, we will take a look at exactly what happens when a DHCP client requests an IP address from DHCP Server.
+Some messages are exchanged between the DHCP Server and Client.
 These messages are explained below.

 KeypointAll DHCP Messages are broadcast at Network Layer (i.e Layer 3).